Net Promoter Score®: Definition, Question Types, NPS® types, and Benefits

 Rating scale questions

 Rating scale questions form the first part of the NPS® questionnaire.
-They ask your customers to rate your business, product or service on a scale of 0 to 10.
+They ask your customers to rate your business, product, or service on a scale of 0 to 10.

 Open-ended survey questions

 Open-ended questions are subsequent to rating scale questions.
-They ask the customer ‘why the specific score was given’.
+They ask the customer ‘why the specific score was given.’

 Examples of NPS® Survey Questions

-To make it easy for you to create NPS® survey, we’ve listed some examples of NPS® survey questions that you can use in your survey.
+To make it easy for you to create an NPS® survey, we’ve listed some examples of NPS® survey questions that you can use in your survey.
 Let’s begin with the examples of rating scale survey questions.

 Rating Survey Questions to ask in your NPS® Survey: